Nursing mothers having a nuclear medicine procedure are counselled regarding breastfeeding

 Risks of radiopharmaceuticals for breastfed infants

-- When a breastfeeding woman undergoes a nuclear medicine procedure, there is potential for the infant to be exposed to radiation through both the intake of milk and external exposure from close proximity to the mother1,2.
+- However, when a lactating individual undergoes a nuclear medicine procedure, there is potential for the infant consuming the milk to be exposed to radiation.
+This occurs through both the intake of milk and/or external exposure from close proximity to the patient.2–4

-- The radiation exposure to the infant varies by the radiopharmaceutical and dose administered for the procedure1,2.
+- The radiation exposure to the infant varies by the radiopharmaceutical and dose administered for the procedure.2,3

-- With few exceptions, less than 10% of the administered dose is excreted in the breast milk1
+- With few exceptions, less than 10% of the administered dose is excreted in the breast milk.2

-- Typical estimates range from 0.3% to 5% injected dose1
+- Typical estimates range from 0.3% to 5% of the injected dose.2

-- The breastfeeding status of female patients of child-bearing age is established prior to undertaking any procedure.
+- The breastfeeding status of lactating patients within their child-bearing period is established prior to undertaking any procedure.1

-- Breastfeeding should be interrupted for the time radioactivity is known to appear in breast milk.
+- Feeding of breast milk should be interrupted for the time radioactivity is known to appear in breast milk for each nuclide.

-- Recommendations for interruption of breastfeeding for nuclear medicine procedures have been published, with the recommended duration of interruption based on reducing the maximum dose to a newborn infant to less than 1 mSv2,3
+- Recommendations for interruption of feeding breast milk for nuclear medicine procedures have been published, with the recommended duration of interruption based on reducing the maximum dose to a newborn infant to less than 1 mSv.3,5

-- In most cases, no interruption in breastfeeding is required to maintain a radiation dose below 1 mSv to the infant2,4
+- In most cases, no interruption in feeding breast milk is required to maintain a radiation dose below 1 mSv to the infant.3,5

-- Brief interruption (hours to days) is advised for4,5:
+- Brief interruption (hours to days) is advised for3-5:

 - 99mTc-macroaggregated albumin